chrismetz09/K8s-docs-mermaid/README.md

 3. Send the live editor link to your colleagues.
 This link is shown in the URL field of your browser and begins with `https://mermaid-js.github.io/mermaid-live-editor/edit`.

-4. When you receive a live editor link, click on it and the live editor will open and show the code and figure.
-After you make any edits, be sure to follow step 2 above to save the figure and then send the new live editor link.
+4. When you receive a live editor link, click it and the live editor will open and show the code and figure.
+After you make any edits, repeat step 2 and step 3 above to save the figure and send out the new live editor link.